Complete reducibility and subgroups of exceptional algebraic groups: Introduction

 The notion of $G$-complete reducibility appears in many unexpected places, by virtue of the links it offers between representation theory, group theory, algebraic geometry and geometric invariant theory.
 For the purposes of this article, it offers the cleanest language to talk about the subgroup structure of $G$.

 Unless otherwise mentioned, we only consider closed subgroups of $G$---those cut out from $G$ by polynomial equations.
 A linear algebraic group is \emph{unipotent} if it is isomorphic to a subgroup of the upper unitriangular matrices in $\GL(V)$ for some $V$.
 As the rank of $G$ grows, one sees that it quickly becomes impossible to say very much about the unipotent subgroups of $G$, in much the same way that finite $p$-groups become unmanageable.
 The same problem arises when $H$ is allowed to have a non-trivial normal connected unipotent subgroup.
 Therefore we focus on those subgroups $H$ of $G$ which do not contain a non-trivial normal connected unipotent subgroup; in other words $H$ is \emph{reductive}.
+Reductive subgroups are also interesting from a geometric perspective, as they are precisely those subgroups $H$ such that the coset space $G/H$ is affine \cite{MR437549}.

 Next, a subgroup $H\subseteq\GL(V)$ is the same thing as a faithful representation of $H$.
-Since we do not want to consider the representation theory of all finite groups, we will assume $H$ is \emph{connected.} Further still, a connected reductive group $H$ takes the form $H=\D(H)\cdot \RR(H)$ where $\RR(H)$ is a central torus of $H$ and $\D(H)$ is the semisimple derived subgroup of $H$.
+Since we do not want to consider the representation theory of all finite groups, we will assume that $H$ is \emph{connected.} Further still, a connected reductive group $H$ takes the form $H=\D(H)\cdot \RR(H)$ where $\RR(H)$ is a central torus of $H$ and $\D(H)$ is the semisimple derived subgroup of $H$.
 It would be unenlightening to enumerate all tori in $G$ which commute with $\D(H)$, and so:

 This is still not enough in general to attempt a classification, unless $p=0$.
 For, in positive characteristic a non-trivial semisimple group has a rich theory of indecomposable modules and it seems hopeless to classify \emph{all} possibilities; therefore one cannot classify all the subgroups of $\GL(V)$ with $\dim V$ unbounded.